tencentyun/qcloud-documents/product/监控与管理/访问控制/用户指南/策略管理/02-策略_intl.md

 #### 3.1 Create a policy using policy generator

-Step 1:  Go to policy management console, click "Create Custom Policy", and select "Policy Generator".
+Step 1:  Go to [policy management console](https://console.cloud.tencent.com/cam/policy), click "Create Custom Policy", and select "Create by Policy Generator".

 ![](https://mc.qcloudimg.com/static/img/a28aa332634c323e6a038f455801a26b/1009.jpg)

-Step 2:  Select desired service and operation from the list, click "Add Declaration", and then click Next.
+Step 2:  Select desired service and operation from the list, click "Add Statement", and then click Next.
 For the operation of a certain service that needs to be associated with an object, "Resource Description" is required.
 As shown below, the operation is required to be associated with an object.
 You can click "Note" on the left for detailed definition and example of "Resource Description".

 ![](https://mc.qcloudimg.com/static/img/fbce91eea2f7f14e432a42768f14f589/1011.jpg)